-Even more – you menstrual cycle is 4 weeks.
+Even more – your menstrual cycle is 4 weeks.
 And for every week there are specific things to eat more than others.

 Turns out – I was worsening the situation by eating fat food (AKA comfort food) and all of Charlie’s Chocolate Factory as the dessert.

-Well, except for the sweat pants – those are comfortable.
+Well, except for the sweatpants (or some good yoga pants) – those are comfortable.

-And since we have an estimated 450 periods during our lifetime, it’s worth checking out what are body is craving.
+And since we have an estimated 450 periods during our lifetime, it’s worth checking out what our body is craving.

 The 4 phases are: